 It was nice and cool as we set off at about 09:00.
 It was a mere 26°C. This really is a lovely city with very ornate architecture.
 It was nice to be back, though we did need to find the Tourist Information office to get a map as our memories aren't that good.

-It was a bit tricky finding the museum as it's in the back streets, but like everything else, once you find the short cuts it's easy.
+It was a bit tricky finding the Flamenco Museum as it's in the back streets, but like everything else, once you find the short cuts it's easy.
 We were really lucky as the office was due to open at 10:00, and just after ten a young lady unlocked the door and went in.
 The Chef was straight on the door knocker and we were let in by a gentleman who told us that tickets for tonight's 19:00 performance were all sold out, but if we wished we could join a special private performance at 18:00, so we opted for that since we were already in town.
 That was fifty euro's spent.

 Then we had a wander around, often diving in to the lovely tree-covered park for some shade.
 Lunch was at Burger King, nothing special at all.
 Although we don't eat that kind of food very often, I do prefer McDonalds, still it filled a gap.
 By now the temperature had reached 34°C - too hot to try and kill a few hours in, and so we decided to walk all the way back 'home', so that was another 2.8 miles.
 At least there we could top up our fluid levels and relax.
 At 16:30 we left to walk another 2.8 miles to the museum as we had been told to arrive at 17:30, and by now the temperature was 35°C. Oh deep joy.
-Why the hell we didn't ask the folk who run this parking dump if they could call us a taxi I shall n ever know.
+Why the hell we didn't ask the folk who run this parking area if they could call us a taxi I shall never know.
 So that was 2.8 miles in an hour in thirty-five degrees.

 We arrived about a minute late and then had to join a short queue to get in, which is just as well as it gave me the chance to have some deep, deep, puffs through my face mask.
 I think both of us were standing there melting, never mind, we did it.